kpenfound/agents/README.md

 If you're using a different service, your `.env` will look different.

-### Running the go-programmer agent
+### Running the go-coder agent
-From the go-programmer directory, get a Dagger shell.
-Alternatively, you can load this dagger module remotely with `dagger -m github.com/kpenfound/agents/go-programmer shell`
+From the go-coder directory, get a Dagger shell.
+Alternatively, you can load this dagger module remotely with `dagger -m github.com/kpenfound/agents/go-coder shell`

 `_EXPERIMENTAL_DAGGER_RUNNER_HOST=tcp://localhost:1234 ~/bin/dagger-llm shell`